 For more information, please contact the international office: firstname.lastname@example.org.

 After the exchange, you will be asked to complete an EU Participant Survey and describe the results and your overall impression of the exchange period.
 The survey is compulsory and directly linked to your Erasmus+ grant in addition to the language test.

 Diak has many partners in Asia and Africa.
 These long-standing partnerships have taken Diak students to destinations such as:

 All accepted students will take an orientation course and formulate their professional goals during the course.
 Students will coordinate their exchange process in the Mobility Online system.
 For example, you can apply for a student grant and print the insurance certificate on Mobility Online.

 Free Mover exchanges are rare outside of Europe, but they are possible if you have previous experience of the country in question and are aware of the relevant cultural and safety aspects.
 The period of a global free mover exchange must be a minimum of two months.
 If you wish to complete a Free Mover exchange period outside of Europe, please ask the international office about the possibility.
 Please note that Free Mover exchanges to the United States and Canada require you to get private liability insurance.

 In Europe, Free Mover exchanges are possible within the framework of the Erasmus+ programme.
 The place must be suitable for the practice and the length of the exchange period must be at least two months.
 The exchange will be part of the Erasmus+ program, but you have to find a placement outside of Diak’s network.

 Before applying for free mover exchange, you should first contact the international office in order to find out what documents and steps are needed.
 Submit your application as soon as you have the following information:

 - the proposed program in the host institution

-- information about the organization and contact person
+- information about the organisation and contact person

 - information about practical arrangements such as accommodation.